 We would like to keep every lamb that is born on the farm, but unfortunately our flock can only grow so big.
 The sheep which cannot be kept each year are harvested humanely for lean, healthy, grass-fed lamb meat.

 If you are new to eating lamb, please understand that the word “lamb” is defined as the meat from any sheep less than one year old (meat from older sheep is called “mutton”).
-We do not sell little baby lambs — all sheep must be of adult age.
-Sheep reach sexual maturity at three to four months, and we harvest at double this age, seven or eight months.
+We do not sell little baby lambs — all market lambs must be fully mature.
+We harvest at approximately 10-11 months, after each lamb reaches our target weight of at least 115 pounds.

 We make sure that all sheep bound for the market are raised with as much care as we devote to those that stay on the farm.
 We never feed antibiotics or growth hormones.
 During the grazing season, we do not feed grain to our lambs.
 The consumption of grain impairs a sheep’s ability to digest and absorb the micro-nutrients in green forages that give the meat its richness of flavor.